EMMA: Generalizing Real-World Robot Manipulation via Generative Visual Transfer

 \subsection{DreamTransfer}

-The overall framework of \textit{DreamTransfer} is illustrated in Figure~\ref{fig:generation-model-framework}. \textit{DreamTransfer} features a dual-branch architecture, both built upon DiT-based framework~\citep{nvidia2025cosmos,nvidia2025cosmostransfer}.
-The main branch progressively denoises latent video tokens, while the parallel ControlNet~\citep{zhang2023adding} branch enhances geometric consistency by incorporating depth-based structural guidance.
+The overall framework of \textit{DreamTransfer} is illustrated in Figure~\ref{fig:generation-model-framework}. \textit{DreamTransfer} features a dual-branch architecture, both built upon DiT-based framework~\cite{nvidia2025cosmos,nvidia2025cosmostransfer}.
+The main branch denoises latent video tokens, while the parallel ControlNet~\cite{zhang2023adding} branch enhances geometric consistency by incorporating depth-based structural guidance.

-\textit{DreamTransfer} leverages the multi-view in-context learning capabilities~\citep{jang2025dreamgen,huang2024incontextlora,zhao2024drivedreamer2,liu2025robotransfer} inherently present in pretrained diffusion models, which ensures spatial and temporal coherence across different camera viewpoints.
-First, multiple synchronized video depth from different viewpoints $\{v^{(1)}, v^{(2)}, \ldots, v^{(M)}\}$ are concatenated along the width dimension and encoded into a unified latent representation using a VAE encoder~\citep{kingma2022autoencoding}:
+\textit{DreamTransfer} leverages multi-view in-context learning capabilities~\cite{jang2025dreamgen,huang2024incontextlora,zhao2024drivedreamer2,liu2025robotransfer} inherently present in pretrained diffusion models, which ensures spatial and temporal coherence across different camera viewpoints.
+First, multiple synchronized video depth from different viewpoints $\{v^{(1)}, v^{(2)}, \ldots, v^{(M)}\}$ are concatenated along the width dimension and encoded into a unified latent representation using a VAE encoder~\cite{kingma2022autoencoding}:

-In parallel, a pretrained T5 text encoder~\citep{raffel2023exploring} converts text prompt into high-dimensional semantic embeddings.
+In parallel, a pretrained T5 text encoder~\cite{raffel2023exploring} converts text prompt into high-dimensional semantic embeddings.
 These textual features are fused with the visual latents via cross-attention, enabling fine-grained control over object appearance.
 The main branch then takes the noisy latent $z_t$ at time step $t$ together with the prompt features $s$ and depth features $d_t$, to predict the denoised latent:

 where $f_\theta$ denotes the diffusion transformer parameterized by $\theta$, and $n$ represents the predicted denoised latent.
-Finally, the predicted denoised latent is decoded by the VAE decoder to reconstruct the output video, which both preserves the underlying 3D structure and faithfully reflects the prompt-specified appearance changes.
+Finally, the predicted denoised latent is decoded by the VAE decoder to reconstruct the output video, preserving the underlying 3D structure and faithfully reflects the prompt-specified appearance changes.

 We construct a dataset of 50k multi-view video clips based on the Agibot World dataset~\cite{bu2025agibot}, covering 36 diverse scenes.
 Each clip contains a length of 121 frames. \textit{DreamTransfer} adopts a two-stage fine-tuning strategy that enables high-quality multi-view video generation with just 131 hours of training on four NVIDIA H20 GPUs.
 More training details of \textit{DreamTransfer} are provided in Appendix~A. \textit{DreamTransfer} generates 121-frame videos, which can be extended to long-horizon sequences via clip-wise generation and concatenation.
 For VLA policy training, each frame acts as an independent observation-action pair, providing sufficient data for effective learning.